piero-ranalli/LFTools/README.md

   * corrections for photoz uncertainties (photozpdf);
   * photoz files are in .../SPEC_files_cosmos;
   * photoz information starts at line 63 and goes on to line 713;
-  * K-corrections assume a power-law spectrum with Gamma=1.7.
+  * K-corrections assume a power-law spectrum with Gamma=1.7;
+  * completeness corrections (complcorr, corrfile).

 To turn off corrections, use --nhprob=F and/or --photozpdf=F.